otammato/Kubernetes_blue-green_deployment_minikube/README.md

 <br>

-## In this project we will use the "blue-green" approach
+## In this demo we will use the "blue-green" approach

 <br>